Languages with Type Inference: OCaml, Scala, Haskell

 How to extract a substring.

-character access
+extract character

 How to get the character at a specified index of a string.